 SpaceX and its celebrity-leader, Elon Musk, have a reputation for being fast and first in all manner of technologies — from digital payments to cars, rockets, hyperloops, energy grids, missions to Mars, and now the internet itself.

 When it comes to space-based global broadband, however, SpaceX is in second position.
-The company is kickstarting its Starlink project with 60 satellites.

 Read more: OneWeb of 600 internet satellites in space